Best daily deals

 Frequently asked questions about Bose headphones

-The Sony WH-1000XM5 is another great pair of noise canceling headphones with a consumer-friendly frequency response that you can EQ from the Sony Headphones Connect app (iOS/Android).
-It outperforms Bose’s headphones when it comes to both passive isolation, though the Bose QC 45 noise canceling really is so close.
-Ultimately, it comes down to your personal style preference but we pick the Sony WH-1000XM5 over the QC 45 because you can fully disable ANC and transparency mode on the XM5, which you can’t do on the QC 45.
+The Sony WH-1000XM5 are great noise canceling headphones with a consumer-friendly frequency response that you can EQ from the Sony Headphones Connect app (iOS/Android).
+These outperform Bose’s headphones regarding both passive isolation, though the Bose QC 45 noise canceling is so close.
+Ultimately, it comes down to your personal style preference, but we pick the Sony WH-1000XM5 over the QC 45.
+You can fully disable ANC and transparency mode on the XM5, which you can’t do on the QC 45.

 If you want to save even a bit more, the Sony WH-1000XM4 offers almost everything the XM5 does but with less effective microphone and ANC systems.
 You can read all about how the WH-1000XM5 compares to the XM4, but if you have any of these Bose headphones, it’s hard to justify buying Sony’s newer (albeit fantastic) headset.

 If you hang around audiophiles enough or find yourself down a rabbit hole of audio forums on the internet, one phrase you’ll hear tossed around is “burn-in.”
-This is the belief that your brand new headphones need to be used for a certain amount of time before they can reach their peak performance.
-I’ll save you the hassle of trying this for yourself and just tell you that it’s not true.
-If you want to dig even deeper into this topic you can read our full explainer.
+This is the belief that your new headphones need to be used for a certain amount of time before they can reach their peak performance.
+I’ll save you the hassle of trying this for yourself and tell you that it’s not true.

-Bose headphones work with both iPhones and Android phones, however, none of the company’s Bluetooth headsets support the aptX Bluetooth codec.
-This means that Android users don’t have a reliable, high-quality wireless listening option, while iPhone users do with the AAC codec.
-Of course, anyone can take advantage of lossless wired audio with any of Bose’s over-ear headsets.
+Bose headphones work with both iPhones and Android phones.
+However, none of the company’s Bluetooth headsets support the aptX Bluetooth codec.
+Of course, anyone can use lossless wired audio with any of Bose’s over-ear headsets.